ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 ![Add route on ovh T1 03](images/05-activate-route-on-ovh-t1-gw03.png){.thumbnail}

-Now routing is enabled on the ovh-T1-gw gateway segments.
+Now routing is enabled on the member segments of the **ovh-T1-gw** gateway.

 You have just seen the default configuration.
 You can refer to the other OVHcloud guides for NSX-T to create segments, manage DHCP, perform DNAT port redirection, load balancing, VPN, etc...